- Page Count: 354

 The last 25% of this book deserves 5 stars on its own because that was amazing.
 I had expected the plot to be yet another variation of a princess who’s betrothed to an evil guy, feels powerless to change her fate, and is in love with her childhood best friend.
 But then it ended up going in a totally different direction and I LOVED it.
 Amrita doesn’t know who her mother is or much about her own identity… and ok there’s really no way to sum this up without spoiling anything.

 If you like symbolism and mythology then you’ll probably like this!
 I also loved how there were familiar elements from different religions woven into an absolutely gorgeous world.
 It’s fun to see a new take on those ideas.
+It also felt like there were some Greek influences and ties to Alexander the Great.

 The writing & execution could have been stronger in parts, but the creative plot more than made up for that.
 I’d recommend it if you were a fan of The Star-Touched Queen!!